 - 1 Different Applications for Dried Flowers

-- 2 Needed Materials for Flowers in Resin
+- 2 Materials Required for Preserving Flowers in Resin

 - 3 Real Dried Flowers bought online